A PLACE TO LIVE, WORK AND PLAY

 “I’ve got it right here in my jeans!” exclaimed Markle famously, pulling out a checkbook.

 The 17-story John and Mary R. Markle Memorial building was dedicated in 1930 to Markle and his beloved late wife, and is still owned and operated by The Salvation Army.
-The Markle has housed women of all ages and nationalities for over 85 years.
+The Markle has housed residents of all ages and nationalities for over 85 years.

 The Salvation Army is a nonprofit, tax-exempt charitable organization under Section 501(c)(3) of the Internal Revenue Code.
 Donations are tax-deductible as allowed by law.